-Moreover, artistic contributions to the topic have been created and collected.
-The traveling exhibition SHARING WATER curated by Regina Hügli presents itself at four regional art spaces close to the triple points in 2021-2023.
-Thus we aim to connect the four regions and rise awareness for the treatment of water in source regions.
+Moreover, SHARING WATER offered opportunities to artists to collaborate and to engage in field-research at waterhead regions.
+The cycle of exhibitions SHARING WATER curated by Regina Hügli presented artistic contributions at regional art spaces close to the triple points in 2021-2023.
+The traveling exhibition aimed to interconnect the four regions and raise awareness for the treatment of water bodies and water resources.

-To foster the cross-border flow of information on behalf of the fluid resource, the project also organizes interdisciplinary events with scientists, artists, local and international experts and activists.
+To foster the cross-border flow of information on behalf of the fluid resource, the project also organized interdisciplinary events with scientists, artists, local and international experts and activists.

-Barbara Anna Husar (ultracontemporary artist) is the artistic navigator accompanying the project.
-She steers on the flow of information of SHARING WATER, interweaving her personal work and network.
+Barbara Anna Husar (ultracontemporary artist) was the artistic navigator accompanying the project.
+She steered on the flow of information of SHARING WATER, interweaving her personal work and network.

 Lago Lunghin with tents